 • Build a support network – Identify supportive family, friends, or community resources that can lend a helping hand or listening ear when needed.

 Grief or depression does not mean you are a bad parent or person — it simply shows the need to adapt to new information about your child and family’s journey.
 However, speaking with a professional counselor with expertise in parenting children with special needs can help them work through challenges more quickly.
 That is why I am here; I help parents like you fully embrace their children and adapt to the new norm.
-Book a consultation today.
+Book a consultation for depression treatment today.

 Contact Me